April 2017 Article of the Month

 Among the three ways in which religion was present in these cases:

 3) Religion as Central to Conflict Over Life-Sustaining Treatment: In a quarter of the cases reviewed, we found that religion shaped not only beliefs but also oriented families to their own positions in disagreements with clinicians.
 In some of these cases, there was a strong belief in miracles or insistence that decisions are "in God's hands," indicating a belief in God's power over and above the power of the medical team.
-However, there was no difference in the number for life-sustaining treatment, hospitalization in the intensive care unit, or utilization of artificial nutrition, hydration or mechanical ventilation in patients with religiously vs non-religiously centered conflict.
-[MS p.
-4]
+However, there was no difference in the number for life-sustaining treatment, hospitalization in the intensive care unit, or utilization of artificial nutrition, hydration or mechanical ventilation in patients with religiously vs non-religiously centered conflict. [p.
+356]

 --Sent by the article's authors to the ACPE Research Network, after invitation from the Network Convener, on 3/27/17 via co-author Angelika A. Zollfrank

 In connection to the point made just above (#3):